 All analogies are imperfect.
 But they can help point to truths that are not always clear.
-This is an attempt to that end - what Jesus did for me.
+This is an attempt to that end - what Jesus did for me (the forensic is relational).

 I am one who is grievously in debt.
 I come from a family of debtors.
-I am a chronic debtor, in a word, a debtor by nature.
-And the debt that I have accumulated has been acquired foolishly and irresponsibly.
+The first father of our family incurred so much debt that his alone is too much for any of us to pay.
+And to top it off, I am a chronic debtor, in a word, a debtor by nature.
+And the the mountain of debt that I have accumulated has been acquired foolishly and irresponsibly.
 I owe immense sums of money and my debt continues to grow.
 Payment is long overdue.
-The Law Court, in fact, has already judged me in violation of its Law because of my debt.
-And the Court has issued a verdict that demands my punishment, entailing life imprisonment or until such time as all the debt, interest, and penalties have been paid in full - something I would never be able to do in a million lifetimes.
-Despite that reality, I have continued to irresponsibly and habitually add to my large debt.
-And deep inside I know there is no way of evading the judgment of the Law Court.
-Hopelessly, I can only wish that someone would take my place before the Law and save me from my punishment and pay off my debt.
-But that seems only a dream.
+The Law Court, in fact, already considers me in violation of its Law because of my debt and has put out a warrant for me to appear before the Judge.
+The Court will soon issue a verdict that will demand my punishment, one that entails life imprisonment or until such time as all the debt, interest, and penalties have been paid in full - something I would never be able to do in a million lifetimes.
+And yet despite this sword hanging over my head, I continued to irresponsibly and habitually add to my indebtedness.
+I know there is no way of evading the judgment of the Law Court.
+I can only hopelessly wish for a miracle - someone to take my place, to serve my sentence, someone to pay my debt.
+But that is only a dream.

 The Law Court thus imputed all my debt and punishment to Him.
-All my guilt was now His.
-He, not me, now legally owed the debt even though He was not by nature a debtor and had never incurred any debt and certainly not mine.
+All my guilt was put upon Him.
+He, not me, now was legally guilty and owed the debt even though He was not by nature a debtor and had never incurred any debt and certainly not mine.
 He now legally owed what I owed.
-He, not me, was now liable before the Law for penalties that He had not incurred.
+He, not me, was now liable before the Law for all my penalties that He had not incurred.
 In effect, the Law Court considered Him to be the debtor, even though I am the one who went into debt.
-And the Law Court assigned the judgment of imprisonment to be on His head, not mine.
+And the Law Court assigned the judgment of my imprisonment to be on His head, not mine.
 And in prison He would remain until every last penny was paid off.

-The day of judgment comes.
-He is declared a guilty debtor.
-He is stripped of his freedom, put in chains and thrown into prison.
-And there He sits under my condemnation.
-But then from the bounty of His immense storehouse of wealth, He pays off my debt in full, including all penalties.
-In addition, according to the Court ruling, He executes the legal agreement making me a joint heir to all His wealth.
-Now wealthy in the eyes of the Law, the Court can never again judge me to be a debtor.
+The day of judgment arrived.
+This One is declared the guilty debtor in my place.
+He is stripped of his freedom, put into chains and thrown into prison.
+And there He is to sit under my life sentence of condemnation.
+Yet from the bounty of His immense generosity, he not only takes my place for the judgment due me, but I find out that rather than one in poverty he is one with a storehouse of wealth.
+And this One has legally arranged to make me a joint-heir to His family fortune!
+All this was to be put into force upon the moment when he would take my place in judgment.
+He would pay off my debt in full, including all penalties.
+Thus according to the Court ruling, He would execute the legal agreement making me a joint heir to all His wealth and take my penalty!
+Accordingly, upon becoming wealthy in the eyes of the Law, the Court would never again judge me to be a debtor in that any future debts I would incur would have already been covered by the infinite wealth credited to my account.
+I would be able live as one truly debt free.

-At the moment of my sentencing, the Law Court's official Emissary then brought me the good news that a Surety had set me free from my sentence and that I was absolved of all wrong doing!
-Believing against disbelief... yet something about the Emissary's message causes me to in fact believe.
-I joyously accept what has been done for me and go free.
-I am no longer liable to the Law Court because of the completed transaction enacted between the Court and my Surety.
+When the moment of my sentencing arrives, the Law Court's Official Emissary and Witness brought me the good news that this wonderful Man, this Surety had set me free from my sentence and that I was absolved of all wrong doing!
+The Emissary comforts me and explains that all I have to do is acknowledge my guilt of debt, believe this good news, accept the free gift of this One, and give my allegiance to Him.
+I believe against disbelief.
+Something in the Word delivered to me by the Emissary causes me to believe the unbelievable.
+I joyously accept what this Man has done for me as explained in the good news that I have heard.
+I leave my prison cell and go forth a man free from debt.
+I am no longer under the Law Court condemnation because of the completed transaction enacted between the Court and my Surety.
 As in a dream - but it’s not a dream - Another has willingly been judged in my place.
-And because He legally took my place, the Law Court accounts me debt free.
-All my debt (past, present, and future) is blotted out and taken away.
-This, my Surety, freely did for me.
+And because He legally took my place, the Law Court imputes to me his payment and satisfaction to the Law.
+All my debt (past, present, and future) is forever blotted out and taken away.
+All this, my Surety, freely did for me.

-And, since this Person, standing in my place, has paid all my debts and penalties, the Law Court then no longer has any legal basis to continue his incarceration!
+And wonder of wonders, since this Person, standing in my place, has put forth his wealth and paid all my debts and penalties, the Law Court then no longer has any legal basis to continue his incarceration!
 Prison cannot hold Him.
 He has no debt in His Name.
-My debt is paid.
+My debt is paid through him.
 The Law is satisfied.
-The justice of the Law requires that He be released.
-He served my sentence.
+The Law being just requires that He be released.
+He has served my sentence.
 He went to prison and paid my debt in full.
 He satisfied every judgment and demand of the Law Court.
 As to His own person, my Surety was not a debtor and never had been.
-Even though for a time the Law Court legally considered Him a debtor it no longer does.
-Once my debt was paid, He was vindicated to be what He had always been - without debt and just before the Law.
-And based on His substitution-sentence-serving, I am now declared just and without debt in the eyes of the Law Court.
-The Court is satisfied regarding all its demands for the Law to be upheld.
-It therefore no longer has any legal interest in me or my Surety.
-His perfect satisfaction of the Law is accounted [imputed] to me.
+Even though for a time the Law Court did legally considered Him a debtor it no longer does.
+Once my debt was paid, He was vindicated to be what He had always been - without debt, wealthy, and just before the Law.
+And based on His substitution-sentence-serving, I am now declared just, wealthy, and without debt in the eyes of the Law Court.
+The Court is satisfied regarding all its demands of the Law.
+It therefore no longer has any legal-judgment interest in me or my Surety.
+His perfect satisfaction of the Law is imputed to me.
 Justice demanded by the Law and Mercy shown towards me have fully met in my gracious Surety.

-I am no longer under the Law’s judgment.
-Rather, as pertaining to my debt and punishment I am now under the favor [grace] of the One who executed the office of Surety for me.
-And, little did I know until I was given the good news of my freedom from the Law’s condemnation, that the Surety who took my place was actually the One to whom all my debts were owed.
-And not only that, but He was also the very Judge who was presiding over my case.
-He paid for me that which I owed to His Court.
-He bore the sentence that His Court had passed on me.
-It is this One who took my debt and gave me his wealth.
-Sweet exchange, indeed.
+I am justified before the Law’s judgment.
+Not under the Law because my debt and punishment is paid, I am now under the favor or grace of this One who has done all of this for me!
+And, little did I know until I was given the good news of my freedom from the Law’s condemnation, that the Surety who took my place was actually the One to whom all my debts were owed!!
+And not only that, but his Father was also the very Judge who was presiding over my case.
+His Father had agreed to give his Son as payment for the penalty and debt that I owed to His Court while also making an adopted son, a joint-heir with his Son in his family.
+How great a love of the Father and the Son!
+What a blessed and sweet exchange has been accomplished for me...

 "For sin shall not have dominion over you: for ye are not under law, but under grace" (Rom 6:14).
 All my debt (sin) has been remitted - paid by Another.
 Debt no longer can put me under the judgment of the Law.
 The Law is no longer hanging over my head because of my sin.
 All my debt - past, present, future - has been paid.
-How? - by the riches of His grace.
+How? - by the finished work of Christ, by riches of His grace.
 I am no longer under Law but under Grace.
 Sin/Debt cannot reign over me ever again even though at times I do still sin/incur debt.
-Yet all those debts have been reckoned by the Law Court to be paid.
+Yet, Christ’s satisfaction of the Law trumps any debt I may incur.
+All those debts have been reckoned by the Law Court to have been paid.
 Amazing grace.
-So now I consider myself a debtor not to the Law, but only to grace and to the Surety who forever stands between me and the Law's penalty.
+So now I consider myself a debtor not to the Law in fear of its condemnation, but a debtor only to grace and to the Surety who forever stands between me and the Law's judgment.

 “For the death that he died, he died unto sin [my debt] once: but the life that he lives, he lives unto God.
 Even so reckon ye also yourselves to be dead unto sin [my debt is as far from me as life is from death because the Law is satisfied with Christ's penalty payment], but alive unto God in Christ Jesus” [if you are dead to sin, you are alive to God] (Romans 6:10-11).